adijo/min-max-tic-tac-toe/README.md

 # Min-max-tic-tac-toe
 Contains a robot that will never lose in a game of tic tac toe.
 Implemented using a min-max algorithm on a game tree.
 The application works in the browser.
+You can try it out online [here.](https://tranquil-hamlet-6036.herokuapp.com/)

 # Installation